Codex Code Review Feels Too Shallow? Fix It

 Prevention

-• Always provide domain context (this is payments, this is auth, this is internal tooling) at the start
+• Always provide domain context (payments / auth / internal tooling) at the start.

-• Require file:line anchors and severity for every comment — reject the rest
+• Require file:line + severity for every comment; reject the rest.

-• AI review is a complement, not a replacement, for human review on important PRs
+• AI review complements, not replaces, human review on important PRs.

 Tags: #Codex #Coding agent #Troubleshooting #Debug #Shallow review